Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/additional-properties/README.md

-# AdditionalProperties REST client library for JavaScript
+# AdditionalProperties client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AdditionalProperties REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AdditionalProperties client.

 Tests for additional properties of models